-- Reducing transport emissions by supporting more people to live, work, shop, recreate and socialise within close proximity, and to use public transport when they do need to travel, by focusing growth through targeted intensification around centres and along public transport corridors. - Recognising interdependencies in the infrastructure sector, especially between telecommunications and electricity, and acknowledging the role they play in responding to, and recovering from, natural hazard events. - Focusing growth away from areas likely to be more exposed to natural hazards that will be exacerbated by climate change, such as flooding and coastal erosion, while acknowledging that strategic infrastructure sometimes needs to operate in areas affected by natural hazards. - Protecting and restoring the natural environment to support communities and ecosystems be more resilient to climate change and natural hazards.
+- Reducing transport emissions by supporting more people to live, work, shop, recreate and socialise within close proximity, and to use public transport when they do need to travel, by focusing growth through targeted intensification around centres and along public transport corridors - Focusing growth away from areas likely to be more exposed to natural hazards that will be exacerbated by climate change, such as flooding and coastal erosion - Protecting and restoring the natural environment to support communities and ecosystems be more resilient to climate change and natural hazards.
 Opportunities for Greater Christchurch include promoting enhanced coastal and wetland reserves to reduce flood risk, establishing new green spaces to help absorb and treat rainwater, planting trees to shade and cool urban areas, and creating new or enhanced forested areas.